Adaptive Batch Sizes Using Non-Euclidean Gradient Noise Scales for Stochastic Sign and Spectral Descent: Acknowledgements

 \section{Acknowledgements}

-We thank Raghu Bollapragada, Anna Cai, Jiaming Cui, Aaron Defazio, Chien-Chin Huang, Tsung-Hsien Lee, Wei Feng, Gavin Zhang and Iris Zhang for their discussions on the algorithm, support in experimentation, and detailed feedback on the manuscript.
+We thank Raghu Bollapragada, Anna Cai, Jiaming Cui, Aaron Defazio, Runa Eschenhagen, Wei Feng, Chien-Chin Huang, Tsung-Hsien Lee, Gavin Zhang, and Iris Zhang for their discussions on the algorithm, support in experimentation, and detailed feedback on the manuscript.
 We also thank Adnan Aziz, Maxim Naumov, Sandeep Parab, Joel Pobar, and Chunqiang Tang for their managerial support of this work.

 This work was supported by RBC Borealis through the RBC Borealis AI Global Fellowship Award, which was awarded to Hiroki Naganuma.
 This research was supported by grants from NVIDIA and utilized NVIDIA A100 GPUs provided through the NVIDIA Academic Grant Program.
 The authors also acknowledge the support of Compute Canada and Mila computing clusters for experimental resources.